1996 Alabama Crimson Tide football team: LSU

-For the second time in three weeks, Alabama defense would shut out its opponent.
+For the second time in three games, Alabama defense would shut out its opponent.
 The Crimson tide offense went through one man Redshirt Freshman Shaun Alexander rushed for a School record 291 yards and all four Alabama touchdowns.

 Mississippi State

 For the first time since 1980, Alabama would lose to Mississippi State in one of the biggest upset of the Gene Stallings era.

 Auburn

-After the game, head coach Gene Stallings announced his resignation effective at the end of the season.
+Alabama would pounce on Auburn early with 17 straight points to begin the game.
+Auburn would respond with 23 unanswered to lead by 6 late in the fourth quarter.
+Alabama would drive 74 yards to score on a 6-yard swing pass from Freddie Kitchens to Dennis Riddle to tie the game.
+Jon Brock extra point would give Alabama the one-point lead and eventual win to clinch the SEC West.
+After the game, Gene Stallings officially announced his retirement as Alabama head coach at the end of the season.

 Florida

 Alabama would be in its fourth SEC Championship game in five seasons and once again would face Florida, as they had the previous three meetings.
 The Gators would use nearly 500 yards of offense to win its fourth straight SEC title, a record that still holds to this day.

 Michigan

 Two 4th quarter touchdowns proved to be enough as Alabama would win its 10th game of the season and the 70th and final for Gene Stallings as head coach.